exVim use ex-gsearch for global search. It also

 However, sometimes there will be too many search results and we would like to filter it.

-ex-gsearch allow user apply Vim's search commands such as /
+ex-gsearch allow user apply Vim's search commands such as /, ? and so on (more details type :help search-commands).

 After you confirm the Vim's search pattern, you can use ex-gsearch's filter command filter the